Bitmoji: History

 The avatar was created with the Bitstrips website, which was launched in 2007 by the Toronto-based company Bitstrips Inc. In October 2014, Bitstrips launched the Bitmoji app as a spin-off for users to create stickers featuring Bitstrips characters in various templates.
 Snap Inc. purchased the Canadian company in July 2016 and has since further integrated Bitmoji into Snapchat.

 Snap redesigned the Bitmoji avatars with a new 3D style that rolled out in October 2023, replacing the previous 2D style that had been prominent.
 There was some user dissatisfaction after the change.

 In October 2025, Snap announced that it plans to launch a Bitmoji Plaza metaverse.

 Reception

 Bitmoji has received a mainly positive reception.
-In 2015, a Fast Company piece described it as "Bitmoji has nailed the concept of making adorable, eerily accurate cartoon avatars to text to your friends."
-Forbes, in a piece, wrote, "2016 is the year of the Bitmoji.
+Fast Company described Bitmoji as nailing "the concept of making adorable, eerily accurate cartoon avatars to text to your friends."
+Forbes wrote, "2016 is the year of the Bitmoji.
 People are using these adorable avatars to communicate everywhere—in the office, in the dating world, and in texts with their parents and grandparents.
 People discuss and highlight their Bitmojis on Twitter, on television sitcoms, on Instagram, and on morning talk shows."

 Bitmoji became the most downloaded iOS app worldwide in the year 2017.
 In 2018 it dropped to sixth in the list.

 As of 2022, Bitmoji is used by over 250 million people, with more than 1 billion avatars having been created, according to its owner, Snap Inc.